-As part of the ORSA process, the current and projected solvency position over the business planning period are calculated following adverse stresses at different return periods for the material underwriting risks (each risk's stress is considered individually) in addition to multiple losses arising from non-correlating events (for example market risks and underwriting risks or a series of underwriting events).
+As part of the ORSA process, the current and projected solvency position over the business planning period are calculated following adverse stresses at different return periods for the material underwriting risks (each risk's stress is considered individually) in addition to multiple losses arising from non-correlating events (for example, market risks and underwriting risks, or a series of underwriting events).
 Consideration is also given to a material deterioration in TRL's reserves, including adverse development in claims ratios and IBNR.
-The results of the analysis showed that in 2018, the most material impact on the SCR continues to arise from a natural catastrophe event affecting the UK and Europe.
+The results of this analysis showed that in 2019, the most material impact on the SCR continues to arise from a natural catastrophe event affecting the UK and Europe.
 The analysis undertaken indicates TRL remains strongly capitalised and it would take an extreme event (return periods in excess of 1-in-200 years) to breach the SCR.
 TRL's underwriting risk profile is therefore resilient to severe shocks and events and is within the Board approved risk appetite.
+Sensitivity analysis is provided in further detail in section C7.